Understanding Trademark Protection

 The intricacies of the trademark requirements and the filing selections between 45 separate classes does not stop at single works; each category has important considerations that are not always obvious.
 These intricacies make room for failed trademark registrations that do not refund a denial and inadequate protection where gaps in classes allow for unwanted infringement with no legal recourse.
 With room for error that may make your trademark ineffective, it is important to either carefully review the trademark system through your own research or consult with an attorney to help guide you through the process.

 George Fowler is an associate attorney at Henderson & Henderson, LLC focusing on business law.
-Contact him with any of your trademark questions and other business concerns by calling Henderson & Henderson at (843) 212-3188 or directly at firstname.lastname@example.org.
+Contact him directly with any of your trademark questions and other business concerns or by calling Henderson & Henderson at (843) 212-3188.